GoogleChrome/inert-polyfill/README.md

 Other limitations include-

 - Content within an inert element may still be searched for (using the browser's Find box) or selected
+- Focused elements that become inert due to surrounding HTML changes will remain focused